chrira/ms-techlab/08-pipelines.md

 $SA sets the service account which runs the Jenkins job.
 $TARGET_PROJECT is where OpenShift object you interact with resides on.
 ```

-### Running jobs on one of the slaves instead of specific ones

-label 'maven-slave || maven-slave2'

-### One Jenkins Many OpenShift Clusters